The name Eddeh may well be derived from Syriac or

 of his country, one that would be solid and durable.

 respect for values, and development in every field,

 for which the nation should be governed with honesty,

-the departure of the French forces and the
+After the departure of the French forces and the

 Raymond Eddeh, the “Amid”, who was never mistaken,

 saints who protect Lebanon.
 The state is noticeable

 by its absence, it is nonexistent.”
 This little

 village of Eddeh has produced high-minded men of